How do I use the Gradebook?

 - Show/Hide Student Names

-- Sort columns by due date or assignment group (once an initial sorting view is chosen, only the alternative option is displayed in the menu)
+- Sort columns by due date, points, or assignment group (once an initial sorting view is chosen, only the alternative option is displayed in the menu)

 - Treat ungraded submissions as zeros (this option may be restricted when multiple grading periods are enabled)